Blog > Location Intelligence > Use Location Intelligence for Better Site Selection and Property Investment

 Scaling it up

 It is easy to see the value of using location intelligence to drive site selection, even for a single location.
-When that decision is scaled across multiple locations – whether it is retail, hospitality, public sector, or even cell phone towers – it quickly becomes apparent just how valuable it can be to have a systematic approach to site selection.
+When that decision is scaled across multiple locations – whether it is retail, banking, public sector, or even telecommunications towers – it quickly becomes apparent just how valuable it can be to have a systematic approach to site selection.

 Imagine you are operating the chain of coffee shops.
 If you can better understand who your customers are, where they come from, and where they go after they leave your shop, then you can better anticipate their needs and increase customer satisfaction.
 You will also have a more accurate picture of how to market your product to other customers in the same demographic.